Benzodiazepine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Despite this small subset, it is important to understand that benzo addiction and abuse can have serious consequences.
 Many people don’t realize when they’ve become addicted to or dependent on this medication until it’s too late.

 Benzodiazepine misuse is prevalent in both Tennessee and New Jersey.
-A total of 3,814 drug overdose deaths were reported in Tennessee for 2021, including benzos.
-Additionally, 12% of all people who died from drug overdose in Tennessee had filled a benzodiazepine prescription in the last 60 days before death.[4]
-In 2019, New Jersey reported 457 confirmed overdoses involving benzodiazepines.[5]
+A total of 3,032 drug overdose deaths were reported in Tennessee for 2020, including benzos.
+Additionally, 32% of all people who died from drug overdose in Tennessee had filled a benzodiazepine prescription in the last 60 days before death in 2020.[4]

 Effects of Benzodiazepine Abuse

 Since benzos slow the nervous system, those who abuse these drugs are often drowsy, overly relaxed, and slow.
-They may slur their speech, have trouble concentrating and remembering things, and may often be dizzy.
-These symptoms can get in the way of a person’s relationships, career, and other aspects of their life.
+They may slur their speech, have trouble concentrating and remembering things, and often be dizzy.
+These symptoms can influence a person’s relationships, career, and other aspects of their life.

 Can You Overdose on Benzodiazepines?

-It is possible to overdose on benzos.
-However, it is difficult when taking the drug as prescribed.
+It is possible to overdose on benzos, especially when not taking the drug as prescribed or when using it in ways other than intended.
 It is more likely to overdose when you take more than you’re supposed to or take it using off-prescription methods.
-Those who overdose often take a whole handful of pills at once rather than one or two.
+Overdoses can occur when individuals consume significantly more than the prescribed dose, sometimes taking multiple pills at once.

 They may also crush and snort the pills or melt them down and inject them.
 This would release the pill’s entire dosage at once and could cause dangerous consequences.
 It is also more likely to overdose on benzos when you mix them with other substances.